 For 2 or 3 tracks, this process (while tedious) will work well and ensures fewer headaches further down the road.
 There are other tutorials and resources available online for exporting files from GarageBand on your Mac; I wanted to address iOS.

 Are you or another music friend an Android user?
-I recommend the mobile apps from either Soundcamp or BandLab and created a separate videos demonstrating how to achieve similar results with each:
+I recommend the mobile app from BandLab and I’ve created a separate video demonstrating how to achieve similar results: